Need to talk? Call 1800 882 436.

 Making the extra blood cells requires plenty of iron, vitamin B12 and folate to make all the extra haemoglobin needed.
 Iron deficiency is the main cause of anaemia during pregnancy.
 You need 3 times as much iron when you are pregnant than when you are not, and your iron requirements increase throughout the pregnancy.

-What are the tests for anaemia?
+What are the symptoms of anaemia

-You would usually have a blood test around the time you first see a doctor or midwife about your pregnancy and again at 28 weeks to check your full blood count.
+You would usually have a blood test around the time you first see a doctor or midwife about your pregnancy; and again at 28 weeks to check your full blood count.
 Your haemoglobin level will be checked as part of this test.
 You might have further tests if your haemoglobin is low for your stage of pregnancy.

 What are the risks if I am anaemic while pregnant?